multimeric/AmplifyCountDirective/README.md

 The AppSync resolvers are totally free to run, and only the Lambda function might end up costing you.
 However this package only uses the smallest size lambda, so it's realistically going to be free.
 It does however fire a few calls off to the DynamoDB table, so this might end up costing you a few cents, if you pay on demand.

+### What if I want to count using a secondary index?

+Currently AmplifyCountDirective doesn't have this capability, but it should be quite simple to implement.
+Please consider helping out with <https://github.com/multimeric/AmplifyCountDirective/issues/1>.

 ### Do I have to install this globally?